kmhcreative/press-news-events-xtended/readme.txt

 == Installation ==

+1. Download from GitHub repository
+2. Upload `press-news-events-xtended`
+ a.
+Go to `Plugins -> Add New -> Upload Plugin` browse to and upload ZIP file or
-1. Upload the `press-news-events-xtended` directory to the `/wp-content/plugins/` directory.
+ b.
+Unzip directory and upload via FTP to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 You may want to customize your theme for these three post types.
 For instance, you can create [specific single and archive templates](http://codex.wordpress.org/Post_Types#Template_Files) files.